A tasty spinach filling rises appetisingly inside these delicious soufflé potatoes.

 “Why are you making these this week?!” asked DH, when he learned what was for dinner.
-His point being that this is such a perfect Pesach dinner, it’s almost absurd to eat it the week before the festival begins!
-The answer, somewhat mundanely, was that we got three big baking potatoes and a bag of spinach in our organic box, and this seemed a good way to use them.
+Since these souffle potatoes are such a perfect Pesach dinner, it’s almost absurd to eat them the week before the festival!
+However, we got three big baking potatoes and a bag of spinach in our organic box, and regardless of the calendar, this seemed a good way to use them.

-I haven’t made soufflé potatoes for ages, but I do really love them.
-They turn an ordinary jacket potato into something altogether more special, and they’re really pretty easy to make.
-The spinach made these extra yummy, and meant I could omit a massive pile of grated cheese, which is what I would normally put in here, lowering the fat content and adding child-friendly veg in one fell swoop.
-Kipper scoffed down the light spinachy soufflé filling – I think she must have developed a taste for spinach after the spinach lasagne rolls – but declared the best bit to be the crispy potato skins.
-Mmmm.
+I really love soufflé potatoes.
+They turn an ordinary jacket potato into something altogether more special, and they’re really easy to make.
+The spinach in these made them extra yummy.
+It also meant I could leave out the grated cheese, making these healthier as well as more delicious.
+My daughter Kipper scoffed down the light spinachy soufflé filling but declared the best bit to be the crispy baked potato skins.

-In this recipe, I started off the potatoes in the microwave, before baking them in the oven.
-This was entirely done for speed, so if you were more organised and in less of a hurry, you could omit the microwave stage and simply bake them in the oven for an hour or so until soft.
-I always think that oven-baked potatoes have a crispier skin, although since these spent a good 45 minutes in the oven anyway, I’m not sure it made a huge difference – see Kipper’s comment, above.
+I started off the jacket potatoes in the microwave, before baking them in the oven.
+This was entirely done for speed, so if you were not in a hurry, you could skip the microwave stage and simply bake them in the oven for an hour or so until soft.
+I always think that oven-baked potatoes have a crispier skin, although since these spent a good 45 minutes in the oven anyway, I’m not sure it made a huge difference.

-We had these as a main dish, with a simple sliced tomato salad, but you could also serve them as a fancy side dish with something fishy.
-And while they are perfect for Pesach, they’re delicious the rest of the year too 🙂
+We had these as a main dish, with a simple sliced tomato salad, but you could also serve them as a fancy side dish.
+And while they are perfect for Pesach, they’re delicious the rest of the year too.

 - 3 baking potatoes